INTRODUCTION

 Liber pontificalis says:

-"He [St Peter] consecrated St Clement as bishop and entrusted the cathedra and the whole management of the church to him, saying: »As the power of government [gubernandi], that of binding and loosing [ligandi solvendique], was handed to me by my Lord Jesus Christ, so I entrust it to you.«" (Text)/(Latin)
+"He [St Peter] consecrated St Clement as bishop and entrusted the cathedra and the whole management of the church to him, saying: »As the power of government (gubernandi), that of binding and loosing (ligandi solvendique), was handed to me by my Lord Jesus Christ, so I entrust it to you.«" (Text)/(Latin)

-- According to Liber pontificalis, the Pope in Rome is the successor of St Peter and thus the supreme possessor of the power ligandi solvendique.
+- According to Liber pontificalis, the Pope in Rome is the successor of St Peter and thus the supreme possessor of the power of binding and loosing (ligandi solvendique).

-- According to Liber pontificalis, the power ligandi solvendique is the same power as the power gubernandi.
+- According to Liber pontificalis, the power of binding and loosing (ligandi solvendique) is the same power as the power of government (gubernandi).

 The Gospel of John says: